HoGentTIN/rm-paper-en/instructions/1-environment.md

 ### Linux (Debian/Ubuntu)

 Linux users know that there are differences in software installation procedures, depending on the distribution.
 A few instructions for distributions from the Debian-family (Ubuntu, Mint, enz.).
-For other distributions the command and package names can differ, but mostly Linux users are aware of this.
+For other distributions the command and package names can differ, but Linux users are generally aware of this.

 ```bash
 sudo apt install git        # CLI client